Joshimuz/mcbingo/.github/ISSUE_TEMPLATE/new-goal-suggestion.md

 What do you think is good about this Goal?

 *Is it cool or funny?
 Like: "Kill yourself with your own arrow" Does it teach the player about an interesting or niche game mechanic?
-Like:
-Will it force players to think carefully about their plan?
-Like: "Never Use Coal" Or is it just a simple goal that fits the Difficulty well?
+Like: "Kill a hostile mob with an Anvil" Will it force players to think carefully about their plan?
+Like: "Never Use Coal" Can it give knowledgeable players an edge?
+Like going to the Nether without getting a Diamond Pickaxe Or is it just a simple goal that fits the Difficulty well?
 Like: "Iron Block" for Very Easy*